Film program: The courage to live — A conversation about freedom, migration and love

 Migration is a phenomenon that has always existed and forms the basis of every society.
 In a new series of film screenings, we invite the audience to explore the core issues of migration and exile in a historical context.

 This fall we will show four titles selected by Hanan Benammar and Brynjar Bjerkem.
 Global Family, The Blessed, Poisonous Roses and Valley of Saints will be screened in Tromsø, Oslo and Trondheim.
+In Oslo we invited the directors of Global Family, Melanie Andernach and Andreas Köhler for a conversation with Warsan Ismail, led by Hanan Benammar.
+Watch the recorded video here.

 Global Family (2018)